 In Assam, Makar Sankranti is known as Magh Bihu or Bhogali Bihu.
 Tekeli Bhonga, a ritual that involves breaking pots, and Buffalo fighting are key features of the celebration.
 Huts made from bamboo, known as Meji are built.
 These huts are burned the next day.
 Special feasts are also prepared during the festival.

 It is known as Pongal in Tamil Nadu.
 The festivities begin on January 13 and go on till the 16th of January.
 People thank the Sun God for the good harvest.
-Houses and offices are decorated with banana and Mango leaves.
+Houses and offices are decorated with banana and mango leaves.
 Kolams, designs are drawn using rice flour are drawn during the festival.
 Another key feature of the festival is the preparation of Pongal, a dish made from rice, milk, jaggery, raisins and cashew nuts, specially prepared for the festival.

 Donations made on the auspicious occasion of Makar Sankranti are believed to bring great benefits.
-Usually, food, Till, ladoos and warm clothes are donated during the festival.
+Usually, food, Til ladoos and warm clothes are donated during the festival.
 Also, taking a dip in the holy waters of the river Ganga is considered highly rewarding on this day.

 The Bhagavad Gita elucidates the significance of dying during Uttarayana.
 In the Mahabharata, the great Bhishma Pitamah, lying on a bed of arrows, had purposefully waited for the Uttarayana to breathe his last breath.
 According to scriptures, a person who dies during this time attains 'Moksha' or liberation from being born repeatedly.